hashicorp/vault/website/source/api/system/mfa-okta.html.md

 - `api_token` `(string)` - Okta API key.

-- `production` `(string)` - If set, production API URL prefix will be used to communicate with Okta and if not set, a preview production API URL prefix will be used.
-Defaults to true.
+- `base_url` `(string)` -  If set, will be used as the base domain for API requests.
+Examples are okta.com, oktapreview.com, and okta-emea.com.

 ### Sample Payload